 No news of Obama's failed efforts to fix it.

-What are we getting?
+No, what are we getting?

 Sarah Palin is a diva.

-Big story out of the political today.
+Big story out of the politico today.

 And in that story, it is said that Sarah Palin is so chaotic and so difficult to work with.

-She backed out of planned interviews with the Sean Hannity and Mark Levin the morning she was scheduled to make them.
+She backed out of planned interviews with Sean Hannity and Mark Levin the morning she was scheduled to make them.

-Hannity saying the same thing today.
+Saying the same thing today.

 That she's never backed out of it for crying out loud.

-She's on with Hannity all the time on the Fox News Channel.
+She's on with Hannity all the time on the Fox News channel.

 So we're getting stories like that of Christian O'Donnell's a diva.